 12. New technologies and research(ers)

-The RMC is formed of panel discussions, roundtables, parallel sessions, keynote speeches, writing retreats and workshops.
+The RMC 2018 was formed of panel discussions, roundtables, parallel sessions, keynote speeches, writing retreats and workshops.

-The Research Methods Conference is a collaborative event under the supervision of an experienced project advisory board.
+The Research Methods Conference 2018 was a collaborative event under the supervision of an experienced project advisory board.

 Key Dates for the 1st RMC, San Marino:

 Final registration deadline: 15 January 2018

 Conference venue: San Marino University, San Marino